- 9 min read

 That framing is getting harder to sustain.

-That is the market telling you something.
+That’s the market telling you something.

 The big learning is simple: once the model can read tickets, browse the web, touch internal systems, and write back into your workflow, the hard engineering problem is no longer “how do I prompt it better?”
-It is “what exactly is this thing allowed to do when it reads something malicious, misleading, or simply wrong?”
+It’s “what exactly is this thing allowed to do when it reads something malicious, misleading, or simply wrong?”

 The industry finally looks like it believes this

-That is not accidental.
+That’s not accidental.
 Once an agent stops being fancy autocomplete and starts acting like a semi-autonomous teammate, you end up rebuilding the same controls you would use for an employee, a contractor, or an integration with too many privileges.
 Who can access what?
 For how long?
 Through which boundary?
 With what logs?
 Under whose approval?

 In other words: the minute your agent becomes useful, it also becomes governance.